-UNDER BIG SKIES UNDER BIG SKIES BOUNTEOUS BAY & TRAILS UNDER BIG SKIES Robert Lloyd Praeger story Napoleonic Signal Tower Clare Island Survey Placenames of Clare Island Island community living Caher Island - early Christian monastery and cross slabs; annual pilgrimage; Croagh Patrick pilgrimage ends on Caher Island 'Leac na Naomh' (Flag of the Saints) Monastic settlements and standing stones The Clare Island Survey Macalla Farm - mindfulness with horses Clare Island herring industry Fertile farming of Clare Island Biodiversity of the islands The petrified forest 'Fairy Darts' Domhnach na gCoilíneach (Black Sheep Sunday) Clare Island currach Inishturk lobster fishing Inishturk - 'the island of the Wild Boar' TRACKS Our Fearless Queen Grace O'Malley story Grace O'Malley's Castle - stronghold of the Pirate Queen 12th Century Cistercian Abbey with ceiling fresco and burial place of Grace O'Malley Grauaile's Coat of Arms Pirates on Inishturk - Dun at Portdoon Piracy and smuggling & TRAILS Ribs of Our Land 'The Clare Island apron' The Great Famine devastation Congested Districts Board The cattle pound 'Lazy Pad' and spade ridges The Tale of the Tongs, the 'Spirit of Place' - commemorating the past and present culture and community of the island Emigration on Inishturk Children going out to the mainland for secondary school Inishturk GAA pitch - its story Community enterprise / island living - farming and fishing traditions Inishturk currach making
+Under Big Skies Our Fearless Queen Ribs of our Land Bounteous Bay Robert Lloyd Praeger story Napoleonic Signal Tower Clare Island Survey Place names of Clare Island Island community living Caher Island - early Christian monastery and cross slabs - annual pilgrimage - Croagh Patrick pilgrimage ends on Caher Island 'Leac na Naomh' ('Flag of the Saints') Monastic settlements and standing stones Grace O'Malley story Grace O'Malley's Castle - stronghold of the Pirate Queen 12th Century Cistercian Abbey with ceiling fresco and burial place of Granuaile Coat of Arms of Grace O'Malley Pirates on Inishturk - Dun at Portdoon Piracy and smuggling 'The Clare Island apron' The Great Famine devastation Congested Districts Board The cattle pound 'Lazy Pad' and spade ridges The Tale of the Tongs, the 'Spirit of Place' - commemorating the past and present culture and community of the island Emigration on Inishturk Children going out to the mainland for secondary school The Clare Island Survey Macalla Farm - mindfulness with horses Clare Island herring industry Fertile farming of Clare Island Biodiversity of the islands The petrified forest 'Fairy Darts' Domhnach na gCoilíneach (Black Sheep Sunday) Clare Island currach Inishturk lobster fishing Inishturk - 'the island of the Wild Boar' Inishturk GAA pitch - its story Community enterprise / island living - farming and fishing traditions Inishturk currach making

-A3 CONSULTATION Comhairliúchán
+A3 Consultation Comhairliúchán

-A wide range of stakeholders were consulted during the preparation of this plan.
+A wide range of stakeholders were consulted during the course of the preparation of this Plan.
 Individual organisations and agencies include:

 - Achill Tourism

+- Wild Nephin Ballycroy National Park

-- > Clare Island community, businesses and development company
+- Clare Island community and businesses

-- Comhlacht Forbartha Áitiúil Acla

-- Friends of Mayo Dark Skies
+- Mayo Dark Sky Park

 - Fáilte Ireland

+- Gourmet Greenway

 - Inishturk Community Development

 - Local enterprises / food producers / representatives from each area throughout the Clew Bay region

 - Local tourism / community groups / business chambers / Tidy Towns including Achill Island, Mulranny, Newport, Westport, Murrisk, Louisburgh, Clare Island and Inishturk

-- ► Leave No Trace Ireland
+- Leave No Trace Ireland

-- ► Mayo County Council
+- Mayo County Council

 - Mulranny Tourism

-- ▶ National Parks and Wildlife Service
+- National Parks and Wildlife Service

-- ▶ Office of Public Works
+- · Office of Public Works

 - South West Mayo Development Company

-- ► Westport Estate

-The views of local business operators, community groups, regional and national agencies, and local government within the Clew Bay geography were of fundamental importance in the development of the Plan.
+The views of local business operators, community groups, regional and national agencies, and local government within the Clew Bay were of fundamental importance in the development of the Plan.

-In undertaking the work, 156 attendees participated in six workshops and one working group meeting in Phase 1 with another 46 site visits and 17 interviews.
+In undertaking the work, 156 attendees attended six workshops and one working group meeting in Phase 1 with another 46 site visits and 17 interviews.
 In Phase 2, 73 participated in three experience development workshops and one working group meeting, and interviews and small group discussions were conducted with five representatives from agencies and community organisations.
 The online survey had 90 respondents.

-Fáilte Ireland would like to thank all of those who attended these meetings and met on-site - for their input, advice and generous hospitality.
+TEAM Tourism would like to take this opportunity to thank all of those who attended these meetings and met on-site - for their input, advice and generous hospitality.

-In addition to the consultation, a significant number of national and county plans and strategies have informed this plan.
+In addition to the consultation, a significant number of national and county plans and strategies have informed this Plan.
 These include:

-- Wild Nephin National Park Interpretation Framework (2017) - County Mayo Heritage Plan 2011-2016 - Destination Mayo A Strategy for the Future Development of Tourism in County Mayo 2016-2021 + ACTION PLAN - ▶ The Great Western Greenway: An Interpretation Plan (2014) - National Planning Framework + the National Development Plan - Realising Our Rural Potential (2017) - > Strategy for the Future Development of National and Regional Greenways (2018) - > Tourism Action Plan 2019-2021 (Dept. of Transport, Tourism and Sport) - Tourism Development & Innovation A Strategy for Investment 2016-2022, Fáilte Ireland - ▶ Wild Atlantic Way Operational Programme 2015-2019, Fáilte Ireland
+- Ballycroy National Park Interpretation Framework (2017) - County Mayo Heritage Plan 2011-2016 - Destination Mayo A Strategy for the Future Development of Tourism in County Mayo 2016-2021 + ACTION PLAN - The Great Western Greenway: An Interpretation Plan (2014) - National Planning Framework + the National Development Plan - Realising Our Rural Potential (2017) - Strategy for the Future Development of National and Regional Greenways (2018) - Tourism Action Plan 2019-2021 (Dept. of Transport, Tourism and Sport) - Tourism Development & Innovation A Strategy for Investment 2016-2022, Fáilte Ireland - Wild Atlantic Way Operational Programme 2015-2019, Fáilte Ireland